 Or is it just fear-mongering?
 Haven’t we been living with lead exposure for a long time?
 Is the small amount of lead even serious?
 Do all fakes even have lead in them?
 Or is it just a ploy by sellers, scalpers, and price gougers to make their profits?

-The argument that “I don’t care about lead content in my Beyblades, so I’ll buy fakes/midfakes” is all too common.
+The argument that “I don’t care about lead content in my Beyblades, so I’ll buy fakes” is all too common.
 But you should care.
 Take a bit of free time and read this article in full.
 It’s not just for safety purposes, but responsibility purposes as well.

 Here’s Exactly Why Lead is Dangerous